 - Other colours are, of course, permitted but local women will almost always be seen in public only in black

 What should women wear visiting Dubai?

 Non-Muslim visitors are by no means expected to dress in the same manner as local women, nor have their heads covered at all.

 For women, carrying a shawl or pashmina with you is always a good idea to cover up if you feel awkward – and for a bit of sun and dust protection!

-If you are entering the Grand Mosque or any religious or government building you will need to hire a full-length abaya and cover your head.
+If you are entering the Grand Mosque or any religious or government building you will need to buy or hire a full-length abaya and cover your head.